Oilers HC Kris Knoblauch, Evander Kane praise $38,500,000 'big bull' for physical play in Game 1 against Stars

 NHL: Zach Hyman - Source: Imagn

-The Edmonton Oilers are in a 1-0 series hole against the Dallas Stars to begin the 2025 Western Conference Finals.
+The Edmonton Oilers are in a 1-0 series hole against the Dallas Stars to begin the 2025 Western Conference Final.

 Ad

-Despite an almost perfect first 40 minutes of play in Game 1, the Oilers saw their 3-1 lead evaporate in the final 20, dropping the series opener 6-3 in Dallas.
-Three power-play goals from the Stars in the first six minutes of the third period turned everything upside down, and there wasn't enough time to recover.
+After an almost perfect first 40 minutes of play in Game 1, the Oilers saw their 3-1 lead evaporate in the final 20, dropping the series opener 6-3 in Dallas.
+Three power-play goals from the Stars in the first six minutes of the third period turned the game on its head, and there wasn't enough time for Edmonton to recover.

-Edmonton is understandably disappointed with their undisciplined play, letting a deserved win slip through their fingers.
-However, they got strong performances from several players throughout the lineup, including Zach Hyman, who registered a whopping 12 hits in Game 1, as he's turned himself into a power forward this postseason.
+Edmonton got strong performances from several players throughout the lineup, including Zach Hyman, who registered a whopping 12 hits in Game 1.
+Hyman is in the fourth season of the seven-year, $38,500,000 contract signed with Edmonton as a UFA in 2021.

 Ad

-Evander Kane spoke about Hyman during his media availability on Friday, shared by the Edmonton Oilers on YouTube.
+Evander Kane spoke about Hyman during his media availability on Friday.

 "He obviously is a big kind of bull out there.
-And you know, when he puts his mind to it and wants to bear down on guys and get physical, he can, he can obviously do it.
-I think he's showing that and has proved that.
-And you know, he's one of those players that has multiple different skill sets.
-And, you know, if he's not scoring, he's bringing other things to the table," Kane said (3:06).
+And you know, when he puts his mind to it and wants to bear down on guys and get physical, he can obviously do it.
+I think he's showing that.
+He's one of those players who has multiple different skill sets.
+If he's not scoring, he's bringing other things to the table," Kane said (3:06).

 Ad